CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

     }
     ```

 1. Now, let's analyze the changes made by the GitHub Copilot chat.
-The changes made to the code by Github Copilot Chat are:
+The changes made to the code by GitHub Copilot Chat are:
    - Here, GitHub Copilot removed the `n` parameter from the Sum method since it's not needed.
 Instead, copilot used a foreach loop to iterate over the array.
 This makes the code more concise and easier to read.
    - This includes the System namespace for input and output operations.
    - Defines a constant MAX with a value of 100 for the maximum number of elements allowed in an array.